CHTC/chtc-website-source/uw-research-computing/get-help.md

 ## Help Via Email

 ### Facilitation staff will be out of the office Monday, December 26 through Monday, January 2.
-Expect delayed replies to email during this time.
+Office hours will be cancelled during this period, and users should expect delayed replies to emails.

 We provide support via email at the address [chtc@cs.wisc.edu](Mailto:chtc@cs.wisc.edu), and it's never a bad idea